A Consistent Holographic Analysis of Anomaly-induced Charge Transport in the D3/D7 Model: Negative magnetoresistance from anomaly

 \subsection{Numerical results}

 In this subsection, we will demonstrate the behavior of the resistivity (\ref{eq:rho}).
 To determine the value of $\theta(u_\ast)$ in (\ref{eq:rho}), we need to solve the equation of motion for $\theta(u)$ numerically, since the equation of motion is a nonlinear differential equation.
-For numerical computations, we set $u_H=1$, $\lambda =(2\pi^2)^{-1}$, and $N_c=(2\pi)^2$.\footnote{This corresponds to $L=\mathcal{N}=1$. $N_c$ should be an integer, but even if we set it to $(2\pi)^2$, the arguments of this paper remain entirely intact.}
+For numerical computations, we set $\lambda =2\pi^2$, and $N_c=(2\pi)^2$.\footnote{This corresponds to $L=\mathcal{N}=1$. $N_c$ should be an integer, but even if we set it to $(2\pi)^2$, the arguments of this paper remain entirely intact.} We further set $u_H=1$.\footnote{ In this section, the temperature of the system is fixed at $\sqrt{2}/\pi$.
+However, one can extend the results to other temperatures by interpreting them as if all physical quantities are nondimensionalized using $u_H$. }

 We adopt the shooting method.
 We set $E_x$ and $B_x$ to chosen values and set $\theta(u_\ast)$ to a specific value.
 Then $u_\ast$ is obtained as a function of $E_x, B_x$, and $\theta (u_\ast )$ (and $u_{H}$ which we have set $u_{H}=1$ here).
 The equation of motion for $\theta(u)$ is reduced to a first-order differential equation at $u=u_\ast$, and then $\theta^{\prime}(u_\ast)$ is specified through it. $\theta(u_\ast)$ and $\theta^{\prime}(u_\ast)$ given here are boundary conditions for the equation of motion for $\theta(u)$, which we solve numerically.
 We read $m$ in (\ref{eq:mass}) with the obtained numerical solution.
 As a result, we obtain a solution with given $E_x, B_x$ and $m$.
 We repeat the above procedure while gradually changing the value of $\theta(u_\ast)$.
 By extracting the data where $m$ and $E_x$ fall within a specified tolerance for the desired values, we obtain combinations of $(B_x, j_x)$ for given $m$ and $E_x$.